nyingimaina/ujumbe-sms-sdk/README.md

 ## Installation

-You can install the UjumbeMessenger package via the NuGet Package Manager or by using the dotnet CLI.
+You can install the .Net SDK For Ujumbe SMS package via the NuGet Package Manager or by using the dotnet CLI.

 ### Package Manager